VYGR Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Voyager Therapeutics, Inc. Shareholders of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, Jan.
-29, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Voyager Therapeutics, Inc. ("Voyager" or "the Company") (NASDAQ: VYGR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Voyager securities between June 1, 2017 and November 9, 2020, both dates inclusive (the "Class Period").
+NEW YORK, Feb.
+05, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Voyager Therapeutics, Inc. ("Voyager" or "the Company") (NASDAQ: VYGR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Voyager securities between June 1, 2017 and November 9, 2020, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/vygr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.